MicrosoftDocs/powerapps-docs/powerapps-docs/administrator/powerapps-gdpr-export-dsr.md

 ### For environments without a CDS for Apps database

-#### PowerApps Admin Center
+#### PowerApps Admin center
-Administrators can export a user’s environment permissions from the [PowerApps Admin Center](https://admin.powerapps.com/) by following these steps:
+Administrators can export a user’s environment permissions from the [PowerApps Admin center](https://admin.powerapps.com/) by following these steps:

-1. From the [PowerApps Admin Center](https://admin.powerapps.com/), select each environment in your organization.
+1. From the [PowerApps Admin center](https://admin.powerapps.com/), select each environment in your organization.
 You must be an [Office 365 Global Administrator](https://support.office.com/article/assign-admin-roles-in-office-365-for-business-eac4d046-1afd-4f1a-85fc-8219c79e1504) or [Azure Active Directory Global Administrator](https://docs.microsoft.com/azure/active-directory/active-directory-assign-admin-roles-azure-portal) to be able to review all environments created within your organization.

     ![Admin Center Landing Page](./media/powerapps-gdpr-export-dsr/admin-center-landing.png)